usefulmove/usefulmove/lop/language-oriented-programming.md

-# Sudoku: The Elegance of Language-Oriented Programming in Scheme
+# Sudoku: The elegance of language-oriented programming in Scheme

 There are certain languages that offer not just tools for creating software but a canvas for expressing ideas elegantly and with incredible precision.
 Among these, Scheme—a dialect of Lisp—stands out for its unique combination of simplicity and power.
 Its macros and first-class functions allow superb dexterity in functional and language-oriented programming, where the language itself can be molded and stretched to fill the problem at hand.
 This blog post explores this beautiful aspect of Scheme through the lens of a backtracking Sudoku solver, demonstrating the language's ability to describe a solution to such a nuanced problem.